Current Lab Projects

 In many areas geomorphology drives species distribution and abundance.
 On the continental shelf, the sandy plains habitat comprises one of the largest habitats of the north-eastern Pacific and is of great importance to California’s largest commercial fisheries, Dungeness crab and market squid.
 Yet, large knowledge gaps remain and impede a clear understanding of the dynamics of the sandy substrate geomorphology as well as for understanding of what drives organismal distributions.
 This research will investigate how structural changes of the seafloor of the continental shelf (15-160 m depth) impact the biological habitat.
 Seasonal use of, acoustical methods (mulitbeam and side scan sonar) will be used to quantify geomorphological dynamics of the seafloor and video methods gathered via remotely operated vehicle will be used to quantify associated epifaunal species densities.
 The results of this research will not only fill needed knowledge gaps for the scientific community but, it will also provide timely information to coastal marine resource managers and policy makers.
 Funding for this project is provided by the National Science Foundation.

-The Value of Habitat Diversity in Marine Reserves: Spiny Lobster and Sheephead Use of the Intertidal Zone at the Santa Catalina Island MPA.
+The Value of Habitat Diversity in Marine Reserves: Spiny Lobster Use of the Intertidal Zone at the Santa Catalina Island MPA.

 A guiding principle in the design of marine protected areas is that a diversity of habitats must be included to provide the complete range of ecosystem services for exploited species.
 This is especially true of species that use different habitats at different times in their reproductive cycles.
-In this study we propose to use a long term data set on intertidal habitat composition and demography of sheephead and spiny lobster in the Santa Catalina Island MPA.
-This set of data is unique in that it contains information on intertidal habit composition and demographic information for spiny lobsters and sheephead in the years preceding the establishment of the MPA, the year the MPA was established and in the years following the establishment of the MPA.
+In this study we propose to use a long term data set on intertidal habitat composition and demography of spiny lobster in the Santa Catalina Island MPA.
+This set of data is unique in that it contains information on intertidal habit composition and demographic information for spiny lobsters in the years preceding the establishment of the MPA, the year the MPA was established and in the years following the establishment of the MPA.
 As part of this project we will collect two additional years of survey data which will then be analyzed in a Before After Control Impact Paired Series (BACIPS) analysis.
-Our project can provide researchers and managers with strong quantitative information on the impact of the Catalina MPA on key demographic features of in populations of spiny lobster and sheephead.
-This project will also provide insight into the importance of incorporating intertidal habitat into the design of MPAs that target these two species in Southern California.
+Our project can provide researchers and managers with strong quantitative information on the impact of the Catalina MPA on key demographic features of in populations of spiny lobster.
+This project will also provide insight into the importance of incorporating intertidal habitat into the design of MPAs that target spiny lobsters Southern California.
 Funding for this project is provided by the USC Sea Grant Program and the California Ocean Protection Council.

 Spatial Realism in the Mussel Bed Disturbance Paradigm